havluj/evolution/readme.md

 # Evolutionary algorithm
-I wrote this program in Java as project for my Java and Artificial Intelligence class.
+I wrote this program in Java as a project for my Java and Artificial Intelligence classes.
 The program tries to find a minimum of nodes needed to cover all the edges on a given map.

 ## Disclaimer
 The program is not properly tested nor is a best example of my coding skills.
 It needed to be written quickly and according to certain boudaries given by the class' guidelines.